Political forecasting

 Political forecasting aims at forecasting the outcomes of political events.
 Political events can be a number of events such as diplomatic decisions, actions by political leaders and other areas relating to politicians and political institutions.
 The area of political forecasting concerning elections is highly popular, especially amongst mass market audiences.
 Political forecasting methodology makes frequent use of mathematics, statistics and data science.
 Political forecasting as it pertains to elections is related to psephology.

 History

 People have long been interested in predicting election outcomes.
-Quotes of betting odds on papal succession appear as early as 1503, when such wagering was already considered "an old practice."
-Political betting also has a long history in Great Britain.
+Mentions of betting odds on papal succession appear as early as 1503, with such wagering being already considered an "old practice."
+Political betting in secular elections also has a long history in Great Britain.
 As one prominent example, Charles James Fox, the late-eighteenth-century Whig statesman, was known as an inveterate gambler.
-His biographer, George Otto Trevelyan, noted that"(f)or ten years, from 1771 onwards, Charles Fox betted frequently, largely, and judiciously, on the social and political occurrences of the time."
+His biographer, George Otto Trevelyan, noted that"[f]or ten years, from 1771 onwards, Charles Fox betted frequently, largely, and judiciously, on the social and political occurrences of the time."

-Before the advent of scientific polling in 1936, betting odds in the United States correlated strongly to vote results.
-Since 1936, opinion polls have been a basic part of political forecasting.
+Before the existence of widespread national polls in the early 20th century, betting odds provided a rudimentary form of election forecasting in the United States.
+According to Paul Rhode and Koleman Strumpf, who have researched the history of prediction markets, records of election betting in Wall Street back to 1884 exist.
+Rhode and Strumpf estimate that average betting turnover per US presidential election is equivalent to over 50 percent of the campaign expenditures, and betting odds correlate strongly to vote results.
+As far back as 1907, it was found that the median estimate of a group can be more accurate than individual expert estimates by Francis Galton.
+This is now known as the wisdom of the crowd.

+During the 19th century, local straw poles were also often held in cities and other locations throughout the United States.
+The first reported record of such poles is in the Raleigh Star and North Carolina State Gazette and the Wilmington American Watchman and Delaware Advertiser prior to the 1824 presidential election, showing Andrew Jackson leading John Quincy Adams by 335 votes to 169.
+Jackson would win the popular vote in that state and the country.

+In 1916, The Literary Digest took a national survey, one of the first ever taken, by mailing out millions of postcards and simply counting the returns, correctly predicting Woodrow Wilson's election as president.
+In this way, The Literary Digest also correctly predicted the victories of Warren Harding in 1920, Calvin Coolidge in 1924, Herbert Hoover in 1928, and Franklin Roosevelt in 1932.